Welcome to the website for the Australian Paediatric Research Network (APRN).

 Take a look at the APRN's publications!
 These report data collected by our paediatrician-members in the few short years since the APRN's launch in 2007.

-The APRN is pleased to announce the 2013 Children Attending Paediatricians Study (CAPS).
+The APRN is pleased to announce the 2014 Delphi study!

-Click 'Read more' to find out more about our 2013 CAPS study.
+Click 'Read more' to find out more information about our 2014 Delphi study

 - APRN Autism study short report provisionally accepted for publication!Mon, Feb 3 2014